Moving to Brazil: Complete Step-by-Step Guide for 2026

 We guide you from start to finish, taking you beyond your citizenship or residency by investment application.

-US citizens can move to Brazil, provided they obtain the appropriate visa for residence.
-Brazil has various visa categories offering temporary and permanent residence permits, each with specific visa requirements.
-After three to four years of residency, Americans can apply for Brazilian citizenship and a Brazilian passport.
+Yes, US citizens can move to Brazil, provided they obtain the appropriate visa for residence.
+Brazil offers various visa categories, such as the Investor Visa, Retirement Visa, and Digital Nomad Visa, that grant temporary and permanent residence permits, each with specific requirements.
+After three to four years of residency, Americans can apply for Brazilian citizenship and obtain a Brazilian passport.

-Some cities with reputations of high safety levels include Florianopolis in Santa Catarina and Curitiba in Parana.
+The cities with the highest safety index in Brazil are Florianópolis, in Santa Catarina, and Curitiba, in Paraná.
 Both cities offer a high quality of life and lower crime rates.

-Living in Brazil without speaking Portuguese can pose challenges, but it is possible, particularly in major cities and tourist areas where English and other languages may be spoken to some extent.
+Living in Brazil without speaking Portuguese is challenging, but it is possible, particularly in major cities and tourist areas where English and other languages may be spoken to some extent.
 However, learning Portuguese is highly recommended to fully integrate into Brazilian society, navigate daily life, and communicate effectively with locals.

 Brazil can be a fantastic destination for kids, offering diverse experiences and a family-friendly atmosphere.
 The Brazilian culture, including its unique traditions and friendly locals, provides a unique and immersive environment for children to learn and grow.
 Regarding education, most large cities provide private schools for all ages, and cities such as São Paulo, Rio de Janeiro, and Brasilia boast highly rated international schools.